Why is it so hard to get from your Minimum Viable Product to Go-To-Market?

 Simply make sure you get all you need to give your product and your work a fair chance of success.
 With SAAS products this might be (overview, not necessarily complete):

 - Ideal Customer Avatars and Personas with detailed profiling as to their needs, pain points, etc.

-- Accordingly a basic product description from the user, NOT developer point of view – this can be used for sales info, for your first landing page, or future homepage and blog
+- Accordingly a basic product description from the user, NOT the developer’s point of view (! trust us, this is not the same!) – that can be used for sales info, for your first landing page, or for future homepage and blog

 - and no: Do not mix up deliberate systematic testing with clueless trying out whatever comes to mind – it would tragically bury your minimal viable product’s potential success!

 2. Understand how the / your creative mind works